thebeachinspring/Airbnb_Data_Analysis/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

+Please feel free to folk this repository and build on what is here.

-Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
-Otherwise, feel free to use the code here as you would like!
+Credit to Airbnb for the open data.
+You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle) and [here](https://www.kaggle.com/airbnb/boston).